 While I was researching LinkVana, I came across another very similar service that was apparently closed to new members.
 However, I did find a back door into Backlink Solutions.
 Priced at $97 per month, this service posts full articles to a couple of hundred blogs.
 You can either post to Backlink Solutions’ own blogs or to blogs belonging to members.
 Currently, there are less than 200 of each.

-Backlink Solutions does include a way to spin articles so, in essence, it’s very similar to Article Marketing Automation which I mentioned in a previous post.
+Backlink Solutions does include a way to spin articles so, in essence, it’s very similar to Article Marketing Automation [no longer operating] which I mentioned in a previous post.
 You spend time preparing an article in the spinner so each version published is unique and the system will automatically post your article (with backlinks) to its blogs.

 I found the system somewhat clunky and was disappointed with the number of blogs on the system.
 However, since they do have their own network of blogs, they have better PR ratings than the member blogs that are in Article Marketing Automation’s blog network.
 My feeling though, is that Backlink Solutions isn’t worth the $97 per month fee, especially since Article Marketing Automation is only $47 per month.